KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/part-5-inspecting-the-page.md

     This will open up your Chrome Developer Tools to the **elements** tab

-2. Notice you can see all of your tags that you've added to the page and how they are nested inside eachother.
+2. Notice you can see all of your tags that you've added to the page and how they are nested inside each other.
 It should look something like this:
 ![](/assets/devTools.png)

 3. Notice as you mouse over elements in the Dev Tools that they are highlighted in the rendered view above.